 Off-site construction (aka prefabrication or off-site manufacturing) certainly isn’t a new concept in construction, but in more recent years, it has started to increase because of its potential to solve one of the biggest challenges facing construction today: the national trade labor shortage.
 The global pandemic has further accelerated this practice as companies try to limit their employees’ exposure to a crowded work environment.
 And, of course, as younger generations begin their careers in construction they expect to work in a digital 3d environment.

-Off-site prefabrication is also a significantly more economical approach to reducing labor and materials expense by as much as 14% on a project, which is significant.
+Off-site prefabrication is also a significantly more economical approach to reducing labor and materials expense by as much as 14% on a project.
 With as much upside off-site prefabrication brings to the industry, it’s surprising how long it’s taken to adopt this new workflow, but it’s a process that’s here to stay.

 The difference between modular and prefabrication